derpyypigeon/derpyypigeon/README.md

 ______________________________

  I'm a multishipper and I respect all nonproblematic ship opinions!
- I'm fine with most ships interacting <3 If theres any I dislike I will put "dni" for it, but its nothing personal!
-I just prefer ones I like or I'm not in the mood for it :)
+ I'm fine with most ships interacting <3

-proshippers DNI ever
+proshippers DNI

 ______________________________